arcus-azure/arcus.messaging/docs/preview/features/message-pumps/service-bus.md

     string secretName = hostContext.Configuration["ARCUS_KEYVAULT_CONNECTIONSTRINGSECRETNAME"];
     services.AddServiceBusQueueMessagePump(secretName, options => options.JobId = jobId)
-            .WithServiceBusMessageHandler<OrdersAzureServiceBusMessageHandler, Order>();

-    // This extension will be available to you once you installed the package. services.WithAutoRestartOnRotatedCredentials(
+            // This extension will be available to you once you installed the package.
+            .WithAutoRestartServiceBusMessagePumpOnRotatedCredentials(
                 jobId: jobId,
                 subscriptionNamePrefix: "TestSub",

                 // The secret key where the Azure Service Bus Topic connection string is located that the background job will use to receive the Azure Key vault events.
                 serviceBusTopicConnectionStringSecretKey: "ARCUS_KEYVAULT_SECRETNEWVERSIONCREATED_CONNECTIONSTRING",

                 // The secret key where the Azure Service Bus connection string is located that your target message pump uses.
                 // This secret key name will be used to check if the received Azure Key Vault event is from this secret or not.
-        targetConnectionStringKey: secretName,
+                messagePumpConnectionStringKey: secretName,

                 // The maximum amount of thrown unauthorized exceptions that your message pump should allow before it should restart either way.
                 // This amount can be used to either wait for an Azure Key Vault event or rely on the thrown unauthorized exceptions.
-        maximumUnauthorizedExceptionsBeforeRestart: 5);
+                maximumUnauthorizedExceptionsBeforeRestart: 5)

+            .WithServiceBusMessageHandler<OrdersAzureServiceBusMessageHandler, Order>();
 }
 ```